bobbycomet/sus-tracker-twitch-bot/README.md

 The 1,000-message threshold ensures that the bot is useful for channels of all sizes:
 Smaller channels can still detect suspicious words.
 Larger channels don’t inflate the numbers disproportionately.

+Edit: I added where it counts the number of words used, and there are no more case-sensitive words.